whimsical airplane with dotted line trail behind

 What are the rules for traveling with pets to Harry Reid International Airport?

-The rules for bringing an animal into Nevada from another state mostly depend on the animal.
+The rules for bringing an animal into Nevada from another state mostly depends on the animal.
 For dogs, cats, and ferrets, you’ll need a health certificate and certification of a current rabies vaccine.
-Check Nevada’s Department of Agriculture site for more details about these and all other animals, and check with the airline you’re flying—they have their own rules about flying with animals.
+Check Nevada’s Department of Agriculture site for more details about other animals and the airline you’re flying.

 How far is Harry Reid International Airport to Las Vegas?